Laser Skin Resurfacing

 Since many cosmetic problems sit in the topmost layer of skin, the solution to softening and fading these unwanted lines and spots lies in removing that layer so a younger, fresher layer can be seen.

-The dermatologists at Skin Wellness Physicians use erbium or CO2 laser skin resurfacing to ablate—or remove—the outermost layer of skin, known as the epidermis.
-Not only does this remove the cells that show signs of damage and aging with precision, it also prompts the generation of new collagen and skin cells.
-This improves the overall tone and texture of the skin.
+The dermatologists at Skin Wellness Physicians use Sciton’s Contour Tunable Resurfacing Laser (TRL) for laser skin resurfacing to fully ablate—or remove—the outermost layer of skin, known as the epidermis.
+Not only does this remove the cells that show signs of damage and aging with precision, but it also prompts the generation of new collagen and skin cells.
+Laser skin resurfacing improves the overall tone and texture of the skin.

 Laser skin resurfacing works by emitting focused light to target the thin, outermost layer.
-Cells in the skin absorb this light, generating heat that ultimately causes the top layer to peel away and prompts cell turnover and collagen generation in the layers below.
+Skin cells absorb this light, generating heat that ultimately causes the top layer to peel away, prompting cell turnover and collagen generation in the layers below.